Carcer Tullianum is Rome’s oldest prison, for many centuries a maximum security penitentiary for the enemies of Rome awaiting execution.

 Also known, from the Middle Ages, as the Mamertine Prison, it is the site where according to tradition the Apostles Peter and Paul lived their final days before martyrdom.

 Date and time of your visit can be pre-booked.
-Visits are available every day according the following calendar:
+The site respects the following opening hours:

 Monday - Sunday